 Messy.

-I hold the plate up to him.
+I hold the plate up to the indifferent wizard.
 "Thank you, Gale."
-I choose to ignore his tantrum and try not to shovel the food down my throat.
+I choose to ignore his indignity, the food making up for his sour attitude.
 Potatoes and carrots, with fresh fish.
 Fabulously fresh.

 Shadowheart picks up the conversation.
 "Well..."
 She clears her throat and turns to Gale, "she told me the tadpoles were a powerful resource.
 We just need to embrace it."